EduardoArayaNubox/rush-monorepo-boilerplate/README.md

   interface and add the `CODECOV_TOKEN` environment variable generated from the CodeCov web interface before coverage uploads and analysis will work.

+### Set up branch protection rules

+* Go to settings in github and click on branches
+* Add a new rule for `master` branch
+* Check the boxes for Rule settings in order to require pull request reviews and dismiss stale pull request approvals when new commits are pushed.
+Require all status checks to be up to date before merging, and include administrators.

 ### Replace this file

 Replace this file (and the other `README.md` files) with material appropriate to